apache/shenyu-website/docs/developer/custom-result.md

 }
 ```

-> The `format` method will format the data before the `result` method, and the formatting can be performed as needed.
-By default, basic types return themselves, and other types are converted to JSON.
-> For basic types, `contentType` results are discarded and `text/plain` is used.
+> Processing sequence: `format`->`contextType`->`result`.
+The `format` method performs data formatting.
+If the data is a basic type and returns itself, other types are converted to `JSON`, and the parameter `origin` is the original data.
+Formatting can be performed according to the situation. `contextType`, if it is a basic type, use `text/plain`, the default is `application/json`, the parameter `formatted` is the data processed by the `format` method, and can be combined with the return result of `format` for data type Define processing.
+The parameter `formatted` of `result` is the data processed by the `format` method, which returns to itself by default, and can be combined with the return result of `format` for custom processing of the data type.

 * `T` is a generic parameter for your response data.
 * Register defined class as a `Spring Bean`.